-iPhone 8 Release Date & Specs: Quick Charging, Plastic 4K OLED & Mini Touch Bar
+iPhone 8 Release Date & Specs: Quick Charging, Plastic 4K OLED, & Mini Touch Bar

 One thing that has definitely attracted the attention of numerous Apple fans is the idea that the iPhone 8 would finally be equipped with a Quick Charge feature.
 Fast charging has been around in the mobile industry for years, but Apple has so far been hesitant to roll out the feature to its flagship devices.
 If rumors prove accurate, the iPhone 8 might very well be Apple’s first device to come equipped with the ability to charge its battery in a short amount of time.

 Apple has always had the tendency to hold off on features unless the technology was already perfect.
-The Cupertino-based tech giant has already done this numerous times in the past, and it would not be very surprising if it implements the same strategy with regards to quick charging.
-Thus, while the iPhone 8 might be Apple’s first device to adopt the well-loved feature, there is a good chance that the upcoming device’s fast charging capabilities would be different and more efficient than what most of the manufacturers in the mobile industry currently offer.
+The Cupertino-based tech giant has already done this numerous times in the past, and it would not be very surprising if it implements the same strategy with regard to quick charging.
+Thus, while the iPhone 8 might be Apple’s first device to adopt the well-loved feature, there is a good chance that the upcoming device’s fast-charging capabilities would be different and more efficient than what most of the manufacturers in the mobile industry currently offer.

-Most rumors, however, pale in comparison to a new feature that has been speculated for the iPhone 8 – a Mini Touch Bar.
-The 2016 MacBook Pro was notable because of its inclusion of the highly-acclaimed Touch Bar, which enables users to perform actions and commands through the use of a nifty display above the laptop’s keyboard.
+Most rumors, however, pale in comparison to a new feature that has been speculated for the iPhone 8 — a Mini Touch Bar.
+The 2016 MacBook Pro was notable because of its inclusion of the highly acclaimed Touch Bar, which enables users to perform actions and commands through the use of a nifty display above the laptop’s keyboard.
 Implemented on the iPhone 8’s borderless design, the Mini Touch Bar is a perfect fit.
-Doing so not only makes the iPhone 8 a lot more attractive, it also increases the productivity capabilities of the upcoming flagship device.
+Doing so not only makes the iPhone 8 a lot more attractive, but it also increases the productivity capabilities of the upcoming flagship device.

 While rumors of a Touch Bar on the iPhone 8 are fairly new, it would be pretty easy for Apple to implement the new technology in the upcoming smartphone.
 After all, Apple already has the software and the hardware to equip the iPhone 8 with the feature.
 If the Touch Bar does make it to the iPhone 8, it would make the 2017 flagship one of a kind in the mobile market, and it would most likely take a while before Apple’s competitors could catch up with a similar innovation.

-The iPhone 8 is still months away, but rumors about the device are already beginning on trickle down in a steady stream.
+The iPhone 8 is still months away, but rumors about the device are already beginning to trickle down in a steady stream.
 With each new leak and speculation, the iPhone 8 continues to take form.
 So far, what could be determined and predicted about the new device is very encouraging.
 Thus, just like 2007, 2017 might very well be the year of the iPhone.

 [Featured Image by Stephen Lam/Getty Images]